Parth517/gifmaker/README.md

 # gifmaker
 Ensure that you ri=un chrome in shared Array Buffer.

-\n start chrome --enable-features=SharedArrayBuffer
+start chrome --enable-features=SharedArrayBuffer